A while back I decided that it was time to get myself a new pair of adjustable dumbbells to take my workouts to the next level.

 Whilst the shape should allow you to use them in the same way other dumbbells do, I did have a couple of issues with the shape.

 When performing squats I found that their ‘thick’ nature would collide with my hip/legs when holding them down by my sides.
-This is even more so if you like to squat with proper form with the knees pointed out.
+This is even more so if you like to squat with proper form with your knees pointed out.

 One way to get around this potential issue is to load them on your shoulders instead.
 This solution isn’t ideal however as you will not be able to squat with as much weight as you could if you had them by your sides.
 In addition, anyone with shoulder issues may not be able to do this.